rule

 Text 40

-From Ûrjâ [also called Arundhatî], of the sage Vasishthha, o great one, came Citraketu as the principal of seven sons who were all great and pure sages of the Absolute Truth.
+From Ûrjâ [also called Arundhatî], Citraketu was begotten by the sage Vasishthha, oh great soul.
+He appeared as the first of seven sons who were all great and pure sages of Brahman, the Absolute Truth.

 From Ûrjâ [also called Arundhatî], of the sage Vasishthha, o great one, came Citraketu as the principal of seven sons who were all great and pure sages of the Absolute Truth.
 (Vedabase)